janvmusic/Learning/data-intensive-apps/chapter11.md

 **Monotonic** => Always increasing or always decreasing, as the value of the independent variable increases;

 **Log sequence number** => In Single-leader replication, allows a follower to reconnect to a leader after if has become disconnected, and resume replication without skipping any writes.

+**State machine replication** => If every message represents a write to the db, and every replica processes the same writes in the same order, the replicas will remain consistent with each other (Aside from any temporary replication lag)

+**Dual Writes** => The application code, explicitly, writes to each of the systems when data changes.
+For example:
+  - Write to db
+  - Update search index
+  - Invalidate cache

+**Change Data Capture (CDC)** => it's the process of observing all data changes written to a db and extracting them in a form in which they can be replicated to other systems